-People who agree with this theory say that the circles are either the imprint left by landing spacecraft or messages brought from afar for us earthlings.
-Some eyewitnesses claim to have seen UFO-like lights and strange noises emanating from crop circle sites.
+People who agree with this theory say that the circles are either the imprint left by UFO landings or messages brought from afar for us earthlings.
+Some eyewitnesses claim to have seen flying saucer-like lights and strange noises emanating from crop circle sites.

-Probably the most scientific theory says that crop circles are created by small currents of swirling winds called vortices (similar to "dust devils").
-The spinning columns force a burst of air down to the ground, which flattens the crops.
-Vortices are common in hilly areas such as parts of southern England.
+Probably the most scientific theory says that small currents of swirling winds — called vortices (similar to "dust devils") — created the crop circles.
+The spinning columns force a burst of air down to the ground, which flattened wheat and other crops.
+Vortices are common in hilly areas, such as parts of southern England.

 Dr. Terence Meaden of the Tornado and Storm Research Organization (TORRO) in Wiltshire, England, says the vortices that create crop circles are charged with energy (his idea is called the Plasma Vortex Theory).
 When dust particles get caught up in the spinning, charged air, they can appear to glow, which may explain the UFO-like glowing lights many witnesses have seen near crop circles.